 We encourage children to take a pride in their appearance and it is expected that they will all wear the recommended School Uniform.
 Parents' co-operation concerning this is appreciated.
 The uniform is simple and can be obtained from many shops.
-Uniform can be ordered online at tesco.com or using the link on the school web site.
+Uniform can also be ordered online at www.myclothing.com.

 It is recommended that children do not have hairstyles that are likely to be very different to those of their peers, and long hair should be tied back neatly.
 Jewellery should not be worn, including earrings, although children who have pierced ears are allowed to wear simple studs.
-In the interest of safety, children will not be allowed to take part in any PE activity or swimming wearing earrings of any kind, including studs.
+In the interest of safety, children will need to remove their studs or cover their earrings with surgical tape.
 Staff are not expected to assist in searching for lost jewellery of any kind.

 All items of clothing and footwear should be clearly marked with the child's name.
-Neither the school nor Dorset council can accept responsibility for any personal property in school.
+Neither the school nor Dorset Council can accept responsibility for any personal property in school.